bsn-si/figaro-cli/README.md

 ```
 `Tested on MacOS & Linux`

-Also you can run cli from docker.
+Also you can run cli from the docker.

 ``` bash
 git clone git@github.com:bsn-si/figaro-cli.git